Meghana-U/Strain-Analysis-Based-On-Eye-Blinking/README.md

 # Strain-Analysis-Based-On-Eye-Blinking
 System that monitors and alerts a stressed person based on eye aspect ratio
 ## Description
-Computer Vision system that alerts the person if eyes are getting strained.This System uses the integrated webcam to capture eyes of the person and counts number of times a person blinks.
-If blink count deviates from the average value, then system alerts the person by playing an audio message along with a popup message on the screen.
+A Computer Vision system that alerts the person if eyes are getting strained.
+This System uses the integrated webcam to capture the eyes of the person and counts the number of times a person blinks.
+If blink count deviates from the average value, then the system alerts the person by playing an audio message along with a popup message on the screen.
 ## Prerequisites
 1. Install python 3.6
 2. Install OpenCV